duthied/Free-Friendika/doc/Install.md

 Point your web browser to the new site and follow the instructions.
 Please note any error messages and correct these before continuing.

+If you need to specify a port for the connection to the database, you can do so in the host name setting for the database.

 *If* the automated installation fails for any reason, check the following:

 * Does ".htconfig.php" exist?
 If not, edit htconfig.php and change the system settings.
 Rename to .htconfig.php